corda/corda/samples/simm-valuation-demo/README.md

 ## Preparation / Building

-You will need to build the core corda component libraries and ensure they have been installed into your local maven repository.
+You will need to build the core Corda component libraries and ensure they have been installed into your local maven repository.
 Do this by following the instructions if you haven't done this already.

 ..
 TODO: Link Instructions when finalised